Strip Tease (Acid Drinkers album)

-Strip Tease is the third studio album by a Polish thrash metal band Acid Drinkers.
+Strip Tease is the third studio album by a Polish thrash metal band Acid Drinkers, released in 1992.
 It was recorded in Izabelin Studio near Warsaw.
 The album features fifteen tracks sung not only by Titus and Litza, but also Popcorn.

-It includes also two cover songs: the first one is an acoustic version of Metallica's classic, "Seek & Destroy".
-It is sung by a Polish artist, Edyta Bartosiewicz.
-The second one is "Menel Song/Always Look on the Bright Side of Life", a remake of a song by Monty Python.
-This song was a result of bands watching of Life of Brian and at first was not planned to be recorded.
-It is said that one more cover song was intended: a reggae version of Slayer's "Black Magic".
+It includes two cover songs: an acoustic version of Metallica's "Seek & Destroy", sung by a Polish artist, Edyta Bartosiewicz; and "Menel Song/Always Look on the Bright Side of Life", a remake of a song by Monty Python.
+This song was a result of band watching Life of Brian, as it had not been planned to be recorded.